4 Reasons NOT to Use “info@” as Your General Email Addresswebvision

 Not only do you not want your emails to be flagged as spam, but by using a generic email address such as info@, you are more likely to receive more spam.
 The reason for this is because the automated systems operated by big-time spammers often send emails to widely used generic email addresses like info@ as the success rates are pretty good.

-So in summary, nowadays using an info@ email addresses can give a wrong perception of the sender, can risk being treated as spam and can attract more spam to your inbox.
+nowadays using an info@ email addresses can give a wrong perception of the sender, can risk being treated as spam and can attract more spam to your inbox.
 My recommendation is to look at alternative, more friendly and personable email addresses and we at Webvision can help you with that.
 All our customers who are using info@ (or other role based email addresses) as their primary email address can get a FREE personal email address from us and you can start phasing in the new address into your marketing material.